ComposableFi/composable/frame/liquidations/README.md

 # Overview

-- off-chain monitors `lending` markets
+- off-chain monitors `lending` markets for liquidation opportunities of borrow pairs.

 - evaluates and attempts different strategies depending on available liquidity